mattjberry/mattjberry/README.md

 - 🌱 I’m currently learning ...

-    mostly JavaScript, React and other web tools, and C++
+    mostly HTML/CSS with JavaScript and React framework, and C++

 - 📫 How to reach me ...